Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Part 3 shifts the focus to "Japan's Regions," examining specific points of interest in the increasingly popular "regional tourism" and the needs of visitors to Japan.
-We delve into the "Japan Brand that truly shines in the regions."
+We delve into "The Japan Brand That Shines Brightest in the Regions."

 <Table of Contents>

-▼Global Attention is Growing Toward "Regional Japan"
+▼Global Attention is Growing for "Regional Japan"

-▼Approximately 68% of Visitors to Japan are Repeat Visitors.
+▼Approximately 68% of Visitors to Japan Are Repeat Visitors.
 Opportunities to Attract Visitors Exist Nationwide!

-▼This is a No-Go!
+▼This is a no-go!
 One "Absence" Obstacle to Overcome in Promoting Regional Tourism

-Global attention is growing toward "Japan's Regions"
+Global attention is growing toward "Japan's regional areas"

-The Japan Brand Survey continuously gathers data on "Awareness," "Visit Experience," and "Visit Intention" for Japan's 47 prefectures.
+The Japan Brand Survey continuously gathers data on "awareness," "visit experience," and "visit intention" for Japan's 47 prefectures.
 Comparing the 2024 results with those from 2019, five years prior, confirms the rising recognition of regional areas.

 Awareness of prefecture names increased in 45 prefectures compared to 2019, excluding Hokkaido and Tokyo.
-Notable increases were seen in Kyoto Prefecture (+7.6 points), Osaka Prefecture (+7.3 points), and Okinawa Prefecture (+6.8 points).
-Yamaguchi Prefecture (6.0pt) ranked fourth.
+Prefectures showing particularly strong gains were Kyoto (+7.6 points), Osaka (+7.3 points), and Okinawa (+6.8 points).Yamaguchi Prefecture (6.0pt) ranked fourth.
 This may be influenced by Yamaguchi City, Yamaguchi Prefecture being selected for The New York Times' "52 Places to Go in 2024" during the survey period.

-Furthermore, focusing on the potential segment (those who have never visited Japan but wish to do so in the future), awareness of each prefecture increased significantly by +5.0pt or more in 15 prefectures (see Figure 2).
-One contributing factor is likely the active overseas information dissemination efforts by prefectures.
-Aomori Prefecture, which has been attracting tourists from Asia in recent years, has seen the effectiveness of its digital media outreach grow, with its Chinese social media platform Weibo account exceeding 1.3 million followers.
+Furthermore, focusing on the potential segment (those who have never visited Japan but wish to do so in the future), awareness of each prefecture increased significantly by +5.0pt or more in 15 prefectures (see Figure 2).One contributing factor is likely the active overseas information dissemination efforts by prefectures.
+Aomori Prefecture, which has been attracting tourists from Asia in recent years, has seen the effectiveness of its digital media outreach grow, with its Chinese social media Weibo account exceeding 1.3 million followers.

 Approximately 68% of visitors to Japan are repeat visitors.
 Opportunities to attract visitors exist nationwide!

 According to the "2024 Tourism White Paper," approximately 68% of visitors to Japan in 2023 were "repeat visitors" (visiting Japan for the second time or more).
-This figure was particularly high for Hong Kong and Taiwan, at around 90%, while South Korea, Thailand, and Singapore also saw 70-80% repeat visitors.
-The same survey found that when focusing on visits to the three major metropolitan areas and regional areas, approximately 86% of visitors who visited "regional areas only" were repeat visitors.
+This figure was particularly high for Hong Kong and Taiwan, at around 90%, while South Korea, Thailand, and Singapore also saw 70-80% repeat visitors.The same survey found that when focusing on visits to the three major metropolitan areas and regional areas, approximately 86% of visitors who visited "regional areas only" were repeat visitors.

-The Japan Brand Survey gathers future "visit intentions," enabling analysis that includes future opportunities.
-Looking at visit intentions by prefecture for the potential segment (those with visit intentions but no prior visits), the beginner segment (first-time visitors), and the repeat visitor segment (two or more visits), scores were higher for prefectures other than Tokyo, Kyoto, and Osaka.
-Furthermore, the light repeat visitor segment (2nd to 3rd visit) showed a similar trend to the repeat visitor segment.
+The Japan Brand Survey gathers future "visit intentions," enabling analysis that includes future opportunities.Looking at visit intentions by prefecture for the potential segment (those intending to visit Japan but with 0 visits), the beginner segment (1 visit), and the repeat visitor segment (2+ visits), scores were higher for prefectures other than Tokyo, Kyoto, and Osaka.
+Furthermore, the light repeat visitor segment (2nd-3rd visit) showed a similar trend to the repeat visitor segment.
 This suggests that opportunities exist to attract visitors to various regions across Japan starting from their second visit onwards.

 The "Absence" is the Appeal!?
 Three "Absence" Values Expected in Regional Tourism